 He is currently working on two books, the first is an academic monograph tentatively titled Queer Refugeeism: Constructions of Race, Gender, and Sexuality in the Hmong Diaspora.
 The second is a book of personal narrative nonfiction essays tentatively titled Insanity and Insurgency: Being Hmong in a Revolutionary America.
 His academic writing has appeared in the Hmong Studies Journal, Minnesota History, Amerasia Journal, and Journal of Asian American Studies.
 His public writing has appeared in Hmong Today, The Twin Cities Daily Planet, The Atlantic, Asian American Organizing Project Blog, and Reappropriate.
 He has also made media appearances on Wisconsin Public Radio and The Social X Change Project.
 In all of his research, teaching, and writing, he seeks to illuminate the histories and experiences of refugees, queer, and QTBIPOC communities, especially Southeast Asian Americans and Hmong Americans.

-He grew up in the impoverished neighborhoods of Appleton, Wisconsin and Saint Paul-Minneapolis, Minnesota where he attended public schools his entire life, from K-12, to college, and to graduate school.
-He is currently an Assistant Professor of Critical Hmong Studies and Women’s, Gender, and Sexuality Studies at the University of Wisconsin—Eau Claire.
+He is currently is an Assistant Professor of Critical Hmong Studies and Women’s, Gender, and Sexuality Studies at the University of Wisconsin—Eau Claire.
 He received a Ph.D. in American Studies and a B.A. in Psychology, with minors in Sociology, History, and Asian American Studies, both from the University of Minnesota.

 Pha, Kong Pheng.
 “The Politics of Vernacular Activism: Hmong Americans Organizing for Social Justice in Minnesota.”
 Amerasia Journal 45, no. 2 (2019): 207-221.